-A veterinary assistant helps a veterinarian to provide medical and health care for animals.
+A veterinary assistant helps a veterinarian provide medical and health care for animals.
 Their duties include taking blood samples and administrating medication to animals, as well as assisting during examinations and procedures.
-An associate's degree or a bachelor's degree along with job training and completion of a certification examination are required to become a veterinary assistant.
+An associate's or bachelor's degree along with job training and completion of a certification examination are required to become a veterinary assistant.

 |Required Education||Associate's or bachelor's degree|